 The establishment of or modification to laws, regulations, or reporting requirements made by governments or regulatory bodies may pose a material impact to the Company's operations or the markets in which the Company invests.
-Further, regulations imposed on the Company or its Investment Manager may result in an increase to operating costs associated with additional reporting requirements or may prevent the engagement in certain activities or obstruct investment opportunities deemed advantageous to the Company.
-Both the Company and its Investment Manager, which is registered with the U.S. Securities and Exchange Commission under the Investment Adviser Act of 1940, continue to ensure compliance with applicable laws and regulations as well monitor any possible adverse impacts to the Company's investments and operations caused by changes to its regulatory environment.
+Further, regulations imposed on the Company or its Investment Manager may result in an increase to operating costs associated with additional reporting requirements or may prevent the engagement in certain activities or impede investment opportunities deemed advantageous to the Company.
+Both the Company and its Investment Manager, which is registered with the U.S. Securities and Exchange Commission ("SEC") under the U.S. Investment Advisers Act of 1940, as amended, continue to ensure compliance with applicable laws and regulations as well monitor for any possible adverse impacts to the Company's investments and operations caused by changes to its regulatory environment.